US coronavirus deaths surpass 140,000 - Shepparton News

 US coronavirus deaths surpass 140,000By AAP Newswire

-US deaths from the coronavirus now exceed 140,000 as cases continue to rise in 43 out of 50 states over the past two weeks, according to a Reuters tally.
+US deaths from the coronavirus have topped 140,000 as cases continue to rise in 42 out of 50 states over the past two weeks, according to a Reuters tally.

 In just one week, the US records about as many deaths as the 5600 lives Sweden has lost since the pandemic began earlier this year.